-At the outset of the meeting, clients introduce themselves and present their project to the entire class in a series of brief 5 minute presentations.
-This activity is followed by the breakout and interview process.
-At the time and in the order in which students have pre-arranged each interview between client and student group will take place.
+Note that food will arrive at 7:50 so it is the norm that some people snack at this time while others prefer to wait until after the interviews are complete interview between client and student group will take place.
 After 8 minutes the groups will move on to their next interview, and so on until all five rounds are complete.
 Clients are then asked to privately submit their preferred ranking of groups, and vice versa as the group ranking may be required in the event of a tie.
 The form below enables an orderly collection of all group and client rankings for the matching procedure.